–Ragnar Söderberg Fellowship in Medicine 2018

 Apply using the web-based submission service.
 Guidelines for applicants can be found here.

-With this 5-year grant, the Ragnar Söderberg Foundation intends to support promising young researchers at the beginning of their career, supporting the establishment of a research group and enabling independence.
+With this 5-year grant, the Ragnar Söderberg Foundation supports promising young researchers at the beginning of their career, supporting the establishment of a research group and enabling independence.
 This call is addressed to researchers with innovative ideas, proven scientific excellence and ambitions to develop medical research.

 The applicant must: